360submit/WinDB/README.md

 ### 1. WinDB Generation
 <div align=center><img width="900" height="380" src="https://github.com/cvpr-submission/WinDB/blob/main/Figs/pip.gif"/></div>
-<p align="center">The overall pipeline of our new HMD-free fixation collection approach for panoptic data.
+<p align="center">Figure 1.
+The overall pipeline of our new HMD-free fixation collection approach for panoptic data.
 Compared to the widely-used HMDbased method, our WinDB approach is more economical, comfortable, and reasonable. </p>

   * 1) Generate the **longitude (lon.txt)** and **latitude (lat.txt)** of WinDB;
   ```python ERP2WinDBLonLat.py```